mr-bt/manager.README/README.md

 ## How do I manage

-* You work for ${company_X} not for me, always optimise for the company
+* You work for ${company_X} not for me, always optimise for the company.
-* You’re my top priority, so should be every one that reports to you
+* You’re my top priority, so should be every one that reports to you.
-* I serve you, not the other way around
+* I serve you, not the other way around.
 * If I do something that’s impacting my ability to retain you, you would be doing me a huge favour if you let me know ASAP
 * If I do something that feels more like telling you how to do your job than setting the context, you’d be doing me a huge favour if you let me know ASAP.
+* Customers at the forefront of everything that we do.
+* Customers NPS is high.
+* I make as few decisions as possible.
+Still, not a democracy.
+* Teams are autonomous, self-organised and ultimately self-directed.
+* Teams health, efficiency and effectiveness is high.
+* We work as one team, delivering on time and with high quality.
+* ICs and teams impact, development and growth is notable, quarter over quarter.
+* Everyone well-being is high.
+* We move fast, very fast.
 * I’m making mistakes, please let me know and hold me accountable!
-* I’m a strong advocate of Freedom & Responsibility

 ### Decision-making

-I know you can’t decide everything by yourself.
+I expect you to make decisions all the time as autonomous as possible and be right often.
+I also expect you to ask for help or advice when you're not sure or you could use a second opinion.
 You’re are not alone, I’m here for you.

 #### Directly-Responsible Individual (DRI)